Dark Souls: Dark Souls

 Dark Souls is the first game in the series; it is considered a spiritual successor to Demon's Souls (2009).
 FromSoftware wanted to develop a sequel to Demon's Souls, but Sony's ownership of the intellectual property prevented them from doing so on other platforms.
 It was released in 2011 for PlayStation 3 and Xbox 360.
 In 2012, Dark Souls: Prepare to Die Edition was released for Windows, PlayStation 3, and Xbox 360, featuring the base game and the Artorias of the Abyss downloadable content.

 The game takes place in the fictional kingdom of Lordran.
-Players assume the role of a cursed human character who escapes from an asylum and sets out to discover the fate of undead humans like themselves.
+Players assume the role of a cursed human character who escapes from the Northern Undead Asylum and sets out to discover the fate of undead humans like themselves.
 The plot of Dark Souls is primarily told through environmental details, in-game item flavor text, and dialogue with non-playable characters (NPCs).
 Players must piece together clues in order to understand the story, rather than being told the story through more traditional means, such as through cutscenes.
 Dark Souls and its predecessor Demon's Souls garnered recognition due to the series' high level of difficulty.
-A version featuring some graphical and gameplay enhancements, Dark Souls: Remastered, was released in May 2018.
+A version featuring some graphical and gameplay enhancements, Dark Souls: Remastered, was released in May 2018, although with mixed review being criticised for a number of reasons. like the price being double compared to the original release, the original and remastered PC versions not being sold together, and the original version being removed from stores.

 Dark Souls II

 Dark Souls II was first announced in late 2012 during the Spike Video Game Awards.
 This is the only game in the series where director Hidetaka Miyazaki did not reprise his role, although he was still involved in supervision.
 It was released in 2014 for Windows, PlayStation 3, and Xbox 360.
-In 2015, an updated version featuring The Lost Crowns downloadable content was released for Windows, PlayStation 3, Xbox 360, PlayStation 4, and Xbox One, under the title Dark Souls II: Scholar of the First Sin - with the latter two platforms receiving retail releases.
+In 2015, an updated version featuring The Lost Crowns downloadable content was released for Windows, PlayStation 3, Xbox 360, PlayStation 4, and Xbox One, under the title Dark Souls II: Scholar of the First Sin - with the latter two platforms receiving retail releases, although it received some criticism for various reasons like the original and Scholar of the First Sin pc versions not being bundled together and the paid PC update for Scholar of the First Sin being too expensive.
 The game takes place in the kingdom of Drangleic, where the player must find a cure for the undead curse.
-Although set in the same universe as the previous game, there is no direct story connection to Dark Souls.
+Although set in the same universe as the previous game, there is quite little direct story connection to Dark Souls.